 Dry Eye Treatment

-Chronic dry eyes can cause chronic discomfort due to constant itchiness and watering.
+Chronic dry eyes can cause discomfort due to constant itchiness and watering.
 Plus, contact lenses become uncomfortable to wear.

 Dry eye syndrome affects five million Americans and can be caused by lack of tear production, too much screen time, or eye surgery issues.

 Tired of itchy, dry eyes?
 At Cohen Eye Associates in St. Louis, MO, we offer safe and effective dry eye treatments.